Yuki23329626/lamp-docker-0/apache/readme.md

 # Dockerfile

 It will pull Apache image from docker hub to build the container
-you can choose which version of php-Apache http server you want by changing the tag
+You can choose which version of php-Apache http server you want by changing the tag

 For more information about tags please check [php - Docker Hub](https://hub.docker.com/_/php)